kcp-dev/enhancements/keps/core/0002-proxy-workspace.md

 2. Softlink - mounting other workspaces as sub-workspaces, where changing the sub-workspace would change the parent workspace as well.

+Initially we would put `Mount` into annotation of the workspace, but in the future we will promote it to spec of the workspace.

 ### Mount API

 ```go